 - Cobalt (Co-60),

-Over 600,000 troops were exposed between 1927 and 1999 to an array of toxins through direct exposure in chemical weapons training, or indirect exposure through the air, soil, and water that was polluted by the toxins from the installation and the nearby Monsanto plant.
-Monsanto settled a class action lawsuit with the residents of Anniston, AL in 2003, but veterans who lived and trained at the fort were not included in that lawsuit.
+Over 600,000 troops were exposed between 1927 and 1999 to an array of toxins.
+They received exposure both through direct exposure or indirect exposure.
+The direct exposure was in chemical weapons training.
+The indirect exposure was through the air, soil, and water that the toxins polluted.
+The pollution came from both the installation and the nearby Monsanto plant.
+Monsanto settled a class-action lawsuit with the local community residents of Anniston, AL in 2003, but veterans who lived and trained at the fort were not included in that lawsuit.
 Read about additional superfund cleanup sites at Army and Air Force bases in our blog “Is Jet Fuel Another Agent Orange?”

 What Illnesses are Associated with these Toxins?